Using the Lime Console

 textfield allows for entering the value of the field.
 Additional fields can be

-entered by pressing the More Fields
+entered by pressing the More Fields button.
+Tuple editing is

-button, which closes the dialog and
+completed by pressing the OK button, which closes the dialog and

 displays the content of the edited tuple in the access operation textfield.

-The second portion of the dialog for the out
+The second portion of the dialog for the out operation above,

 is occupied by the specification of the destination locations for the

 tuple.
-The default choice is UNSPECIFIED
+The default choice is UNSPECIFIED, which corresponds to

-invoking the out(lights.interfaces.ITuple)
+invoking the out(lights.interfaces.ITuple) method without

 specifying a location parameter.
 To accept this choice just press the

-button and the UNSPECIFIED
+Select button and the UNSPECIFIED value will be

 displayed as the value of the destination location.
 However, it is possible to